fjfinch/dns-server-ansible/README.md

 Malicious
 ```

-Update gravity.
-In the 'Tools' tab, go to the 'Update Gravity' page.
-Or run 'sudo docker exec -it pihole pihole updateGravity' in the CLI.
+Next is to update gravity.
+Under the 'Tools' tab, go to the 'Update Gravity' page.
+Or run `sudo docker exec -it pihole pihole updateGravity` in the CLI.